datasci-osu/dsosuk8s/README.md

 This README doesn't contain all the documentation - it's distributed within each subdirectory.
 Summarized here, in the order one might want to check out:

-### binder

-Enables the Jupyter single-user image to be deployed on BinderHub with this repo.

 ### charts